-- Own the customer at the whole-of-government level - Don't assume you know what users of your services think research, research, research - Invest in developing a real-time, event-level understanding of citizen and business interactions with government

-Build services around customer needs, not organisational structure

-- Provide people with one place to access government, built around their needs (such as accessibility) - Don't try to restructure-Government to do this build "customer franchises" which sit within the existing structure of government and act as change agents - Deliver services across multiple channels but use Service-Oriented Architecture (SOA) principles to join it all up, reduce infrastructure duplication, and to encourage customers into lower cost channels where possible - Don't spend money on technology before addressing organisational and business change - Don't reinvent wheels build a cross-government strategy for common citizen data sets (e.g. name, address) and common citizen applications (e.g. authentication, payments, notifications)

-264 Citizen Service transformation is done with citizens, not to them

-- Engage citizens directly in service design and delivery - Give citizens the technology tools that enable them to create public value themselves - Give citizens ownership and control of their personal data and make all non-personal government data freely open for reuse and innovation by citizens and third parties

-Grow the market

-- Ensure that your service transformation plans are integrated with an effective digital inclusion strategy to build access to and demand for e-services across society - Recognise that other market players (in the private, voluntary and community sectors) will have a significant influence on citizen attitudes and behaviour so build partnerships which enable the market and others to work with you to deliver your jointly-owned objectives.
+- The TGF Guiding Principles are set out below, and must be used by any Transformational - 240 Government program conforming to the TGF. - Develop a detailed and segmented understanding of your citizen and - 242 business customers - Own the customer at the whole-of-government level - Don't assume you know what users of your services think research, research - Invest in developing a real-time, event-level understanding of citizen and business interactions with government - 247 Build services around customer needs, not organisational structure - Provide people with one place to access government, built around their needs (such as accessibility) - Don't try to restructure-Government to do this build "customer franchises" which sit within the existing structure of government and act as change agents - Deliver services across multiple channels but use Service-Oriented Architecture (SOA) principles to join it all up, reduce infrastructure duplication, and to encourage customers into lower cost channels where possible - Don't spend money on technology before addressing organisational and business change - Don't reinvent wheels build a cross-government strategy for common citizen data sets (e.g. name, address) and common citizen applications (e.g. authentication, payments, notifications) - 258 Citizen Service transformation is done with citizens, not to them - Engage citizens directly in service design and delivery - Give citizens the technology tools that enable them to create public value themselves - Give citizens ownership and control of their personal data and make all non-personal government data freely open for reuse and innovation by citizens and third parties - 263 Grow the market - Ensure that your service transformation plans are integrated with an effective digital inclusion strategy to build access to and demand for e-services across society - Recognise that other market players (in the private, voluntary and community sectors) will have a significant influence on citizen attitudes and behaviour - so build partnerships which enable the market and others to work with you to deliver jointly-owned objectives.

-275 Manage and measure these nine critical success factors:
+Manage and measure these nine critical success factors:

-277 Figure 2: The nine Critical Success Factors

-These nine factors are covered in Component 2 of the TGF.
+- 271 Figure 2: The nine Critical Success Factors - These nine factors are covered in Component 2 of the TGF.

-Component 2: Critical Success Factors
+273 Component 2: Critical Success Factors

-- 280 Conformant Transformational Government programs manage and measure these Critical Success - 281 Factors throughout the life of the program.
+- 274 Conformant Transformational Government programs manage and measure these Critical Success - 275 Factors throughout the life of the program.

-Strategic Clarity
+276 Strategic Clarity

-- All-of-Government view: Transformational government cannot be pursued on a project-by-project or agency-specific basis but requires a whole-of-government view, connecting up relevant activities in different agencies at different levels of government within and between countries. - Clear vision: all program stakeholders have a common, agreed and comprehensive view of what the program is seeking to achieve.
+- All-of-Government view: Transformational government cannot be pursued on a project-byproject or agency-specific basis but requires a whole-of-government view, connecting up relevant activities in different agencies at different levels of government within and between countries. - Clear vision: all program stakeholders have a common, agreed and comprehensive view of what the program is seeking to achieve.
 In particular, we do not spend money on technology before identifying the key organizational and business changes needed to deliver our vision. - Strong business case: we know what outcomes we want to achieve, have base-lined where we are now, and know how we will measure success. - Focus on results: although we have a vision of where we want to go, and a set of principles by which we will move forwards, we do not over-plan.
 Instead, our strategy focuses on taking concrete, practical steps in the short to medium term, rather than continually describing the long-term vision.